UT WIC Eng

 Authorized WIC Foods

-What to Bring to Certification Appointments:
+What to bring to certification appointments

 • Proof of income such as each applicant’s Medicaid card or pay statements from the last 30 days for each adult living in your home.
 If you’re paid every week, bring 4 pay statements.
 If you’re paid every other week or twice a month bring 2 pay statements.
 Please report all income.